derekmiddlemiss/growth-temp-pipeline/README.md

 A pipeline to pull yield results from a local TSV file (headers `date`, `crop`, `weight` `unit`) and match them to growth job results pulled from the growth jobs API (endpoint `/jobs`).
-Matching is inexact as yield results do not include the `id` of the gorwth job they correspond to.
+Matching is inexact as yield results do not include the `id` of the growth job they correspond to.
 Instead, the matching is done by date and crop, raising an error if ambiguous matches result.
 Telemetry entries corresponding to the requested telemetry measurement type and unit (e.g. `temp`, `C`) are then pulled in batches from the telemetry